vstinner/pythondev/debug_tools.rst

     filebug.py:3: ResourceWarning: unclosed file <_io.TextIOWrapper name='filebug.py' mode='r' encoding='UTF-8'>
       f = None

-On Python 3.6 and newer, enabling tracemalloc shows where the resource (file in this example) has been created::
+On Python 3.6 and newer, enabling :ref:`tracemalloc` shows where the resource (file in this example) has been created::

     $ python3 -Wd -X tracemalloc=5 filebug.py